As the global COVID-19 pandemic continues to evolve, you may have questions about studying at Waterloo.

 We’ll automatically award most entrance scholarships, including the President’s and Merit Scholarships, based on your admission average.
 Your admission average consists of your best six Grade 12 U or M courses (or equivalent depending on your system of study), including all of the required courses for the program you applied to.

 We normally award these scholarships in mid-May based on the grades available at that time.
-This year because of the quadmester system, we may not have the right number or combination of grades in May to determine an admission average for scholarship purposes.
+If you're enrolled in a quadmester secondary school in Ontario, we may not we may not have the right number or combination of grades in May to determine an admission average for scholarship purposes.

 Still have questions?
 Just email our Visitors Centre and we'd be happy to help!